HassanAliRizvi/MenuMinder/README.md

 # MenuMinder
-An online food ordering system designed with React, Node.js, and MongoDB
+An online food ordering system designed with React, Node.js, and MongoDB.